The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 \seclabel{set-params}

 \gls{see} aims to obtain scene observations with a minimum measurement density over all visible surfaces.
 This measurement density, $\rho$, is calculated within an $r$-radius sphere.
 Sensor measurements are captured at a view distance, $d$, and separated by a minimum distance, $\epsilon$.
-These parameters can be user-specified or computed from other parameters and the sensor properties. \ttblref{see-param-table} presents the configurable parameters used by \gls{see}.
+These parameters \ptblref{see-param-table} can be user-specified or computed from other parameters and the sensor properties.
+It is also useful to have knowledge of the measurement noise and scene scale in order to set suitable values for an observation, but detailed scene-specific information is not required.

 The target measurement density, $\rho$, determines how many measurements need to be captured from scene surfaces.
 It should be set sufficiently high to attain the desired level of structural detail from a scene.
 The resolution radius, $r$, defines the scale at which the measurement density is evaluated.
-This should be large enough to handle measurement noise robustly while still retaining surface features and computational efficiency.
+This should be large enough to handle measurement noise robustly (i.e., most noisy measurements that deviate from true surfaces should be encompassed within the resolution radius to prevent them from being classified as frontier points) while still retaining surface features and computational efficiency.

 The view distance, $d$, sets the range at which a sensor observes the scene.
 It should be set so that sufficient frontier points can be identified from captured measurements.
 If the view distance is too large, the measurements will be sparsely distributed over scene surfaces and may all be outlier points.
 When the sensor is too close, the measurements will be densely distributed over surfaces and may all be core points.
+A method is presented to compute a suitable distance from the measurement density and sensor properties (Alg.
+2, Line 10).
 The minimum separation distance, $\epsilon$, between measurements is used to reduce memory consumption and computational cost.
-It should be set small enough that it does not affect point classification. \talgmref{set-params} presents the calculation of these parameters from the sensor resolution, $\omega_\mathrm{x}$ and $\omega_\mathrm{y}$, and field-of-view, $\theta_\mathrm{x}$ and $\theta_\mathrm{y}$.
+It should be set small enough that it does not affect point classification.